epimorphics/ppd-explorer/README.md

 - `api_status` (counter)
   Response from data API, labelled by response status code
 - `api_requests` (counter)
-  Count of requests to the data API, labelled by succeeded true/false
+  Count of requests to the data API, labelled by result success/failure
 - `api_connection_failure` (counter)
   Could not connect to back-end data API, labelled by message
 - `api_service_exception` (counter)